Skip to content

 The Calm Method™

 The fastest way to find calm with community building is to keep things simple.
-(Which isn’t easy) This framework became what is now called the CALM Method™ that I’ve developed and improved over the years to come up with the best way for me to help myself, clients, and community members in an easy way to find calm in the process of building, launching, and
+It isn’t easy.
+This framework became what is now called the CALM Method™.
+I’ve developed and improved it over the years.
+This is the best way for me to help myself, clients, and community members.
+It provides an easy way to find calm in the process of building, launching, and growing an online paid community.

 • Clarity of your unique concept.